New Application FAQ's

 Please refer to pgs.
 4-5 of the FY24 Grant Application Guidance where you will find guidance on the Eligibility Verification Worksheet.
 Note, you will list each “site” not the district.
 Therefore, you would need the enrollment count for each of your schools.

-Per the FY24 Grant Application Guidance (page 8), "All Needs Assessments and School/Community Level Data must be based on the current and prior years’ statistics.
+Please refer to pg.
+8 of the FY24 Grant Application Guidance, "All Needs Assessments and School/Community Level Data must be based on the current and prior years’ statistics.
 Therefore, the school must have been open for at least one year prior to application submission to be eligible."
 Also, by combining the two schools to a K-12 school, a new school identification number will have to be issued and the K-12 school will not be available in GME.

-In response to your question please refer to the FY24 Grant Application Guidance
+Please refer to the FY24 Grant Application Guidance and consider the following:

 To maintain substantial compliance there is a minimum number of days open to meet, which is 120 days open per program year.
 This includes a minimum number of days (4) and number of hours (8) per week open.

 Per our 21st CCLC Guidance Handbook Fiscal Year 2023 Edition, attendance is a compliance requirement for grantees.
 If required attendance is not met, the site could be found out of substantial compliance, and could result in reduced funding and/or funding being discontinued.

 Per our 21st CCLC Guidance Handbook Fiscal Year 2023 Edition, at a minimum, Arizona’s 21st CCLC programs provide after school snack and summer meals.
 Sites are also highly encouraged to offer free breakfast and evening meals as part of their program.

 - Arizona’s 21st CCLC snacks and meals are funded by USDA child nutrition programs reimbursements through the Arizona Department of Education’s Office of Health and Nutrition.
 21st CCLC programs are responsible for applying for reimbursement through this program.